BIPES/BIPES/docs/index.rst

    core/utils
    core/code

-Welcome to BIPES Developer Center, here is all information about the BIPES code base, alongside with tutorials to get started!
+Welcome to BIPES Help&Development, here is all information about the BIPES code base, alongside with tutorials to get started!